BashayerNouri/catch_me_if_you_can/06_improving_the_game/01_python_1_introduction.md

 ﻿
-In this chapter, you'll start adding more if/if else/else statements cases to your game to improve it.
+In this chapter, you'll start adding more `if...if else...else` statements to your game to improve it.

 Right now, the player needs to enter a full word to know if this word is correct or not.

 But what if the player wants to guess the word letter by letter?
 That's what will we do in the next sections.

 So, let's start!